damymetzke/Gepetto/README.md

 this is guarenteed to work for all editors.
 Make sure you run it from the root directory ('./html/').
 - debug mode:
 on vsc simply press f5, or go to [Run -> Start Debugging].
 This has the benefit of allowing breakpoints, stepping and more.
 For other editors manual setup is probably required; view more information about this [here](https://nodejs.org/en/docs/guides/debugging-getting-started/).

+*when debugging in another editor make sure to call the npm script `compile:sass`, using the command `npm run compile:sass`, in order to build the css file.*

 ## Testing
 This project comes with the jest testing framework.
 Right now only the files under 'scripts/core/' are tested.
 The test scripts are under 'scripts/test/'.
 To run the tests simply run `npm test` from the root directory ('./html/').